francoameri/tools/software-tools/easy2boot/readme.md

 - 🖥️ **Legacy BIOS**: Fully supported.
 - 🧭 **UEFI**: Supported (Secure Boot must be disabled).
 - 🌍 Works across desktops, laptops, and servers with mixed firmware environments.

 ---

+## 🌍 Use Cases in Enterprise
+- Disaster recovery in data centers.
+- Rapid OS deployment for labs or classrooms.
+- Portable toolkit for consultants.

+---